olcf/olcf-user-docs/software/software-news.rst

 ----

-Frontier: Default Core Update (Seeptember 15, 2026)
+Frontier: Default Core Update (September 15, 2026)
 ----------------------------------------------------

 On September 15, 2026, the default ``Core`` module was upgraded from ``Core/25.03`` to ``Core/26.05``.